 Best running gear: running bras and underwear for women

 Made for low impact workouts, this P.E Nation sports bra is ideal for longer, slower runs.
-With its stylish colour-blocking and gold hardware, it's the perfect piece to wear alone on super hot days.
+With its stylish colour-blocking and cut-out detail, you'll want to wear it alone when summer rolls around.

 Women's running briefs, £14.40, Runderwear